-Want to visit Busan, and wondering what to do in South Korea’s second city ?
-Or you are in Seoul, and you are simply wondering: should you go to Busan?
-Whether you are already convinced or still hesitant, here are twenty-five suggestions for visits to do in this endearing city.
+Are you planning to visit Busan and wondering what to do in South Korea’s second city?
+Or perhaps you’re in Seoul and contemplating whether you should make a trip to Busan.
+Whether you’re already convinced or still undecided, here are twenty-five suggestions for places to visit in this charming city.

-From sandy beaches to popular markets, temples, parks and cultural spaces, there is something for everyone.
-A clarification: my ranking does not reflect any order of preference.
-It’s up to you to choose the visits that interest you.
+From stunning sandy beaches to bustling markets, temples, parks, and cultural spaces, Busan offers something for everyone.
+It’s important to note that my ranking does not reflect any particular order of preference.
+The choice of attractions is entirely up to you.

 Busan, Korea’s second city: dynamic and endearing

 Busan is divided into fifteen major administrative districts and a single county.
-The complete metropolitan area, including the adjacent cities of Gimhae and Yangsan , has a population of approximately 4.6 million .
-The most densely built-up areas of the city are located in a number of narrow valleys between the Nakdong and Suyeong rivers, with mountains separating most districts.
-The Nakdong is Korea’s longest river, and Busan’s Haeundae Beach is also the country’s largest.
+The broader metropolitan area, encompassing the nearby cities of Gimhae and Yangsan, has a population of approximately 4.6 million inhabitants.
+The city’s most densely populated areas are nestled in narrow valleys between the Nakdong and Suyeong rivers, with mountains separating various districts.
+The Nakdong River is the longest river in Korea, and Busan’s Haeundae Beach is the largest beach in the country.

-Pusan is a center of international conventions; in 2005 it hosted the Asia-Pacific Economic Cooperation (APEC).
-It is also a sports tournament center in Korea, having hosted the 2002 Asian Games and the 2002 FIFA World Cup .
-Busan is also home to the largest department store in the world, the Shinsegae Centum City .
+The city of Busan serves as a center for international conventions and hosted the Asia-Pacific Economic Cooperation (APEC) in 2005.
+It is also a prominent host for sports tournaments in Korea, having accommodated the 2002 Asian Games and the 2002 FIFA World Cup.
+Additionally, Busan is home to the world’s largest department store, Shinsegae Centum City.

-With approximately 3.5 million inhabitants, Busan is South Korea’s second largest city, after Seoul .
-Its urban area had 8,050,434 inhabitants in 2018 .
+With a population of approximately 3.5 million residents, Busan is the second largest city in South Korea, following Seoul.
+Its urban area had a population of 8,050,434 inhabitants in 2018.

-A relatively large part of Pusan’s population is of Russian origin , having arrived during the Soviet-Japanese War (1945) and World War II , following colonization (1905—1945) by Imperial Japan , A district known as “Foreign Shops Street” has many Russian businesses, trade is mainly in Korean and Russian .
-The area was first called “Foreigners Street” because many businesses settled there after the Partition of Korea in 1945, during the 1940s and 1950sto supply US troops in the area.
+A notable portion of Busan’s population has Russian origins, with many individuals having arrived during the Soviet-Japanese War (1945) and World War II, following the colonization period (1905-1945) by Imperial Japan.
+There is a district known as “Foreign Shops Street” where various Russian businesses can be found.
+Trade in this area primarily occurs in Korean and Russian languages.
+Initially called “Foreigners Street,” the area attracted many businesses after the Partition of Korea in 1945, particularly in the 1940s and 1950s, to cater to the needs of the US troops stationed in the region.

-The Pusan-Jinhae Free Zone , one of only two of its kind in South Korea (the other is located in the port of Incheon ), was created to perpetuate Pusan’s status as an international business center.
-It now attracts ships from all walks of life and aspires to become a regional financial center.
-In addition, Pusan is considered by the American Association of Port Authorities (AAPA) as the third seaport in the world both in terms of the importance of its traffic and its efficiency [ ref. desired] .
+The Pusan-Jinhae Free Zone, one of only two such zones in South Korea (the other being located in the port of Incheon), was established to solidify Busan’s status as an international business center.
+It attracts a diverse range of ships and aims to become a regional financial hub.
+Notably, the American Association of Port Authorities (AAPA) recognizes Busan as the third most important seaport globally in terms of both its traffic volume and efficiency.

-Pusan is also a very important scientific center in Korea, with many research institutes focusing on marine biology and technology.
-The Korea Hydrography and Oceanography Agency, the Korea Institute of Ocean Science and Technology or the Korea Institute of Maritime Development are all located there .
+Busan is also a significant scientific center in Korea, housing numerous research institutes focused on marine biology and technology.
+Institutions such as the Korea Hydrography and Oceanography Agency, the Korea Institute of Ocean Science and Technology, and the Korea Institute of Maritime Development are all based in Busan.

-Human presence is attested in Pusan since the end of the Palaeolithic .
-Neolithic remains attest to the development of a culture centered around Pusan, in areas close to the sea or rivers.
-The Bronze Age comes quite late, but many tombs date back to the Iron Age in Pusan .
-In particular, the tombs of the district of Bokcheon attest to the prosperity of the Confederation of Gaya .
+Human presence in Busan dates back to the end of the Paleolithic period.
+Neolithic remains indicate the development of a culture centered around Busan, particularly in areas near the sea and rivers.
+The Bronze Age arrived relatively late, but there are numerous tombs from the Iron Age in Busan.
+The Bokcheon district’s tombs, in particular, highlight the prosperity of the Gaya Confederation.

-During the Joseon period (1392-1910), the geographical location of Pusan, then called Dongnae, gave it growing importance as a military place, then as a commercial and diplomatic point of contact with Japan .
+During the Joseon period (1392-1910), Busan, known as Dongnae at the time, gained increasing importance as a strategic military location and as a commercial and diplomatic point of contact with Japan.

-During the colonization of Korea by Japan , during the first half of the 20th century , the colonists transformed Pusan, as well as Incheon and Ulsan , into major ports.
+During the Japanese colonization of Korea in the first half of the 20th century, Busan, along with Incheon and Ulsan, was transformed into a major port by the colonizers.

 Culture

-The Busan Museum presents the traditional culture of the Pusan region through artifacts and works of art.
+The Busan Museum showcases the traditional culture of the Busan region through a collection of artifacts and artworks.
+Visitors can explore the rich heritage and history of the area through the displayed items.

-The Provisional Capital Memorial Hall , opened in 1984 in a building constructed in 1926, the former residence of Busan Governor and then President Syngman Rhee , features the Korean War period in Pusan and the role of Syngman Rhee.
+4. Provisional Capital Memorial Hall: Opened in 1984, this museum is located in a building constructed in 1926, which was previously the residence of Busan Governor and later President Syngman Rhee.
+It provides exhibits on the Korean War period in Busan and highlights the role of Syngman Rhee.

 1. Haeundae Beach

-Haeundae Beach ( Hangul : Han 해운대해수욕장; Hanja : 海雲臺; Revised Romanization of Korean : Hae’undae haesuyokjang) is a beach located in Busan , South Korea , often considered one of the most famous and beautiful beaches in Korea .
-Haeundae Beach, which is 1.5 km long, is located in the eastern part of Busan in Haeundae District .
-It is accessible from Haeundae Station on Line 2, and it takes approximately 40 minutes to reach the beach by subway from Busan Station in the historic area of the city, and less than an hour from Gimhae International Airport.
+Haeundae Beach (해운대해수욕장) is a renowned beach located in Busan, South Korea.
+It is often regarded as one of the most famous and beautiful beaches in the country.
+Stretching 1.5 km long, Haeundae Beach is situated in the eastern part of Busan within Haeundae District.
+It can be easily accessed from Haeundae Station on Line 2, and the journey takes approximately 40 minutes by subway from Busan Station in the historic area of the city, or less than an hour from Gimhae International Airport.

-The beach is open year-round, and various festivals are held there throughout the year.
-A popular beach event, “Polar Bear Club”, during which participants bath in near freezing water, has been held annually since 1988 in January.
-The beach also features a number of e-sports events designed to promote Blizzard games including StarCraft.
+The beach is open year-round, and various festivals and events are held there throughout the year.
+One notable event is the “Polar Bear Club” where participants brave the near-freezing water for a chilly bath.
+This event has been held annually since 1988 in January.
+Additionally, Haeundae Beach hosts a variety of e-sports events aimed at promoting Blizzard games, including StarCraft.

 2. Jagalchi Fish Market

-Jagalchi Fish Market is a fish market in the neighborhood of Nampo-dong in Jung-gu, and Chungmu-dong, Seo-gu, Busan, South Korea.
-The market is located on the edge of Nampo Port (남포항), Busan.
-It is considered to be the largest fish market in South Korea.
+The Jagalchi Fish Market is a renowned fish market located in the neighborhoods of Nampo-dong in Jung-gu and Chungmu-dong in Seo-gu, Busan, South Korea.
+Situated on the edge of Nampo Port, it is considered the largest fish market in the country.

-The name is said to have originated from jagal (자갈 gravel in Korean) because the market used to be surrounded by gravel.
-This is one of the ten landmarks of Busan, so many tourists visit there to shop.
+The name “Jagalchi” is said to have originated from the Korean word for gravel, “jagal,” as the market used to be surrounded by gravel.
+It is recognized as one of the ten landmarks of Busan, attracting a significant number of tourists who visit the market for shopping and exploration.

-Various good are found in this market, which spans 3 kilometers.
-Near the Yeongdo Grand Bridge can be found dehydrated anchovies, sea laver, and various shellfish.
-Across from the city hall, shops sell herbal medicine and animal-based remedies.
+The Jagalchi Fish Market is a sprawling market that stretches over 3 kilometers.
+Near the Yeongdo Grand Bridge, visitors can find a variety of goods such as dehydrated anchovies, sea laver, and various shellfish.
+Across from the city hall, there are shops that specialize in selling herbal medicine and animal-based remedies.

 3. Haedong Yonggung Temple